vladmyers/mancala/mancala-backend/README.md

 # Intro

-This is the frontend module of the Mancala game implementation based on a maven multi-module project.
+This is the backend module of the Mancala game implementation based on a maven multi-module project.

 # Usage

-To start the frontend project, follow the steps below:
+To start the backend project, follow the steps below:

 1. Navigate to the [mancala-backend] directory
-2. Run the command `mvn clean install` to install the necessary dependencies
+2. Run the command `mvn clean install` to build the project
-3. Run the command `npm start` to start the development server
+3. Start the backend server: `mvn spring-boot:run`

-The frontend project should be accessible in browser at http://localhost:3000
+The backend should be accessible in browser at http://localhost:8080

 # License